cssnr/link-extractor/README.md

 # Link Extractor

-Modern Chrome Web Extension and Firefox Browser Addon to easily extract, parse, or open all links/domains from a site or text with optional filters.
+Modern Chrome Web Extension and Firefox Browser Addon to easily extract, parse,or open all links/domains from a site or text with optional filters.
 Feature packed with automatic dark/light mode, copy to clipboard, keyboard shortcuts, custom options, and much more...

 Website: https://link-extractor.cssnr.com/